 |It's so nice to be insane.
 No one asks you to explain.|

 The above line is a lyric from the 1975 Helen Reddy song "Angie Baby" and clues you into my particular take on Midsommar's famously ambiguous final image.
 I take the position that mental illness has always been a struggle with Dani (when Pelle asks her if she’s studying psychiatry--Dani: “Psychology.
 That’s how you know I'm nuts.”
 Pelle: “Yeah.
-Also that funny look in your eye”).
+Also, that funny look in your eye”).
 Given Dani's family history (her sister's bipolarism), the emotional toll of her family's death (Dani's anguish is laceratingly deep), and what she 'settles for' in her relationship with the emotionally unavailable Christian, all indicate that she is in no mental condition to process the horrors visited upon her psyche at the commune.
-Something in her would have to give in order to make sense of the madness.
+Something in her would have to give in order to make sense of all gory the madness.

 It’s a monstrously sad/happy ending quite fitting with Midsommar's perversely optimistic view of fatalism.
 I don't see how any sane person could keep their sanity long in Hårga (and it's unlikely they would ever have allowed her to leave and possibly tell others about this place of ritual murder), so, in its way, the ending is also quite merciful to Dani, a character I came to like and care a great deal about over the course of the film.
 I agree with those who have called the ending horrible and beautiful.